mlandauer/cuttlefish/provisioning/README.md

 probably want to use [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html) to encrypt them before committing.

+## Provisioning

+To run the Ansible playbook, then just run this (from your local machine, not the server):

+    ansible-playbook -i hosts -u root playbook.yml

+If something fails, you can make it more verbose which should help identify the
+issue:

+    ansible-playbook -i hosts -u root playbook.yml -vvvv

+## Deployment

+Once that's done, it's time to deploy Cuttlefish.
+Go up to the root of the repository, edit `config/deploy.rb`.
+Look for the "server" line and update it to match what is in the `hosts` you created.

+If you haven't already install the gems:

+    bundle install

+Then you can use Capistrano to deploy:

+    cap deploy:setup
+    cap deploy:cold
+    cap foreman:export
+    cap foreman:restart

+(TODO add deployment to Ansible, so you don't need to setup Ruby + Rails on your local machine)

+If you then visit the domain name, you should be presented with the login screen.
+If you didn't specify a SSL certificate, a self-signed one will have been generated, so you'll get a warning about that in your browser.

+## Configuration

 ## Walkthrough: Deploying on [Linode](https://www.linode.com/)

 1. Login at the [Linode Manager](https://manager.linode.com/)